muspriandi/muspriandi/README.md

 Here are some think about me:

 - 🔭 I’m currently struggling as Backend Developer
-- 🌱 I’m currently learning Java (Spring Boot), Javascript (Vue), PHP
+- 🌱 I’m currently learning Java (Spring Boot) and Golang
 - 💬 Inform me about some tips and trick about tech and code
 - 📫 React me on [LinkedIn](https://id.linkedin.com/in/mus-priandi-332800)